vectordotdev/vector/rfcs/2020-04-06-1858-automatically-adjust-request-limits.md

     failure, the concurrency will be reduced by a factor of one half (multiplicative decrease) once per RTT, down to a minimum of one.

+This algorithm should have the following responses to service
+conditions:

+* Under normal use, the RTT will stay relatively constant or increase slightly in proportion with the concurrency.
+This should allow the concurrency to increase slowly to the configured maximum, increasing the delivery rate (assuming no limit is reached).

+* If a remote service suddenly becomes unresponsive, with sustained timeouts, Vector will rapidly reduce the request concurrency down to the minimum of one.

+* If a remote service gradually increase its response time, Vector will gracefully reduce its request concurrency, with it going down to the minimum if the response time continues to increase.

+* If a remote service has a hard rate limit, expressed with either HTTP response 429 or timeouts for example, lower than what Vector has ready to deliver to it, Vector's concurrency should hover around `rate_limit / RTT`, peeking over and then briefly dropping down when queries are limited.
+This will keep the delivery rate close to the discovered rate limit.

 ## Prior Art

 * [TCP congestion control algorithms](https://en.wikipedia.org/wiki/TCP_congestion_control)